rotki/rotki/docs/api.rst

       {
           "result": [{
               "time": 1571992200,
               "amount": "1.1",
               "usd_value": "8901.1"
               }, {
               "time": 15720001,
               "amount": "1.2",
               "usd_value": "9501.3"
           }],
           "message": ""
       }

-   :reqjson list(object) result: A list of asset balance entries.
-Each entry contains the timestamp of the entry, the amount in asset and the equivalent usd value at the time.
+   :resjson list(object) result: A list of asset balance entries.
+   :resjsonarr integer time: The timestamp of the balance entry.
+   :resjsonarr number amount: The amount of the balance entry.
+   :resjsonarr number usd_value: The usd_value of the balance entry at the given timestamp.

    :statuscode 200: Single asset balance statistics succesfuly queried
    :statuscode 400: Provided JSON is in some way malformed or data is invalid.